slowtick/slowtick.github.io/pages/az-appgw-timeouts.md

 index_list_link_text: Timeout settings available in Microsoft Azure App Services and Microsoft Azure Application Gateway
 ---

+## Timeout settings for Azure Application Gateway and App Services

+Findings about various timeout settings available in Azure Application Gateway and Azure App Services

 ### `requestTimeout` in Azure Application Gateway

 Azure Application Gateway is a load balancer and web application firewall (WAF) in Azure, used for load distrubution, SSL termination, prevention against web based attacks (like Cross-site scripting, SQL Injection, etc) and its other features.
 Typically the Azure Application Gateway would be configured to route the requests to backend App Service instances to service the request.